11notes/docker-ente/README.md

     prefix: ""
 ```

+# UNRAID VERSION 🟠
+This image supports unraid by default.
+Simply add **-unraid** to any tag and the image will run as 99:100 instead of 1000:1000 causing no issues on unraid.
+Enjoy.

 # DEFAULT SETTINGS 🗃️
 | Parameter | Value | Description |
 | --- | --- | --- |